Free Online Virtual Dice Roller

 Using dice rolled results to create storylines for the game can produce a story that is alive.
 Different branches of the story or events can be assigned to different outcomes of the dice, allowing the narrative story to change according to the players' choices and dice rolls.

-Example: In a mystery game, having a high roll may lead to an important clue being discovered that moves the story forward, while a low roll may lead to a frustrating red herring.
+In a mystery game, having a high roll may lead to an important clue being discovered that moves the story forward, while a low roll may lead to a frustrating red herring.

-Tips for Implementation: Make the story outcomes more defined while maintaining coherence along with different dice results.
+Make the story outcomes more defined while maintaining coherence along with different dice results.
 The balance of player choice along with chance must also be put into consideration to ensure fairness.

 Resource Management and Allocation